nidhish-nayak/linkx/README.md

 ### Frontend technologies:

--   Vite: Latest version of Vite is used for react frontend.
+-   **Vite**: Latest version of Vite is used for react frontend.
--   Typescript: TypeScript checks a program for errors before execution, ensures better developer experience.
+-   **Typescript**: TypeScript checks a program for errors before execution, ensures better developer experience.
--   React: JavaScript library for building user interfaces.
+-   **React**: JavaScript library for building user interfaces.
--   Redux: State management tool for predictable state updates.
+-   **Redux**: State management tool for predictable state updates.
--   Redux Toolkit: A more opinionated state management tool for better developer experience.
+-   **Redux Toolkit**: A more opinionated state management tool for better developer experience.
--   Axios: Promise-based HTTP client for making API requests.
+-   **Axios**: Promise-based HTTP client for making API requests.
--   SCSS: Sass is a preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets.
+-   **SCSS**: Sass is a preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets.
--   React Router: react-router-dom V6 is used for the application routing.
+-   **React Router**: react-router-dom V6 is used for the application routing.
 -   ...Upcoming updates

 ### Backend technologies: